ihealthdavid/bundle-kubernetes/docs/GettingStarted.md

 # Destroy environment

-Once you are done using Kubernetes on the cloud use Juju to bring down Kubernetes on cloud environment you are using.
+Once you are done using Kubernetes on the cloud use Juju to stop the servers.

     juju destroy-environment amazon

-This command will terminate the cloud virtual machines that are running Kubernetes, including the machine for the Juju bootstrap node.
+This command will terminate the virtual machines cloud that are running Kubernetes, including the machine used for the Juju bootstrap node.